sudo-bot/action-docker-sign/README.md

 docker pull docker.io/botsudo/nut-upsd:latest --disable-content-trust=false
 ```

-## Renewing the repository metadata
+## Renewing/Re-building the repository metadata

 When you have one of the errors: